DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 ## 4th Floor
 - The lesion enemy that's currently in this level needs to be replaced by the new prefab.
 (It has melee in its name, so u can just search that up to find it)
+- The fat enemies need to be replaced by the new
 - There's a wardrobe blocking the little hallway between the gun room and the phone room.
-- The keycard reader needs a material

 ## 5th Floor
 - A lot of those lore pickups Brian on his level has that are just squares need to be disabled.